loopstudio/react-app-boilerplate/README.md

 3. Modify the environment variables files in root folder(.env.dev, .env.staging and .env.prod).
 4. Start the dev server: `yarn start` command.

+### Using Docker
+In case you prefer using docker with docker-compose for development purposes, you could just type `docker-compose up` and the development server should be started, serving the appliaction at `localhost:3001`.

+Changes on the code should be reflected right away, since the running application is syncronized with your local code.
+By default docker-compose will load the .env.development file to set the environment variables.

 ## Running the Test Suite
 1. Run the `yarn test` command.